About Kent County Council

 The Strategic Reset Programme (SRP) is a multi-year transformation programme, bringing together both new and existing programmes and projects across Kent County Council.
 The programme will prepare us for the opportunities and challenges ahead and ensure that significant activities will be delivered in a collective, timely and disciplined way, with a strong focus on improving outcomes and realising tangible benefits.
 The SRP supports the delivery of ‘Setting the Course’ and will be closely aligned with the long-term strategic plan, which is being developed with a view for adoption in mid-2022.

-To find out more about the services we deliver within Growth, Environment and Transport, please visit the following areas of our website:
+To find out more about the services we deliver, please visit the following areas of our website: